Heli Skiing History

 Years back, taking a helicopter to remote mountaintops for the chance to ski untracked powder runs was seen as something for only the most daring.
 Today, heli skiing has become a socially acceptable form of family fun with Tordrillo Mountain Lodge.

 Ski movies like those put out by Warren Miller show heli skiers navigating only the most extreme terrain.
-Although those lines are accessible via chopper, the majority of heli-skiers are intermediate skiers looking for an experience.
-Whether it’s the idea of riding in a helicopter through some of the most beautiful heli skiing terrain in the world, skiing incredibly long runs of totally untracked powder and not seeing another soul the whole time besides those in your group, then Alaska heli skiing should be a viable option for your next family vacation.
+Although those lines are accessible via chopper, the majority of present-day heli skiers are intermediate skiers looking for a once-in-a-lifetime experience.
+Whether it’s the idea of riding in a helicopter through some of the most beautiful heli skiing terrain in the world or skiing long runs of untracked powder, heli skiing in Alaska with Tordrillo Mountain Lodge should be a viable option for your next family vacation.

 Learn more about heli skiing excursions, rates, equipment, and more by contacting us today.